 WWOOF stands for Willing Workers on Organic Farms.
-It is a program that works basically as a want-ad post for farmers who are looking for work in exchange for housing and/or food supplies.
-Farmers post what they need (the hours of work and type of work), in exchange for what the offer (a place to stay and food arrangements, if any).
+This program is basically as a classified ads directory for farmers who are looking for work in exchange for housing and/or food supplies.
+Farmers simply post what they need (the hours of work and type of work) in exchange for what they offer (a place to stay and food arrangements, if any).

 The Poor Man’s grow